Leryamerlennn/Cinema-Navigation/README.md

 Default behavior:

-- Full revolution = 360 frames.
+- Full revolution = 360 frames two times.
 - Radius ≈ 5% of the scene size in the XZ plane.
 - Camera height equal to the scene center height.